 Washburn Rural North Middle School: A Strong Start

-Creating imagery that helped students, parents, and staff understand how a brand new building works before day one.
+Creating clarity for students, parents, and staff before day one.

 The Starting Point